Timms42/Tutor_allocation/README.md

 example_spreadsheet.xlsx provides a template/example of the spreadsheet containing tutor availabilities, workshop times, and tutor conflicts.

 ### Getting started
-To allocate your tutors, download either tutor_alloc_cvxpy.py (open-source solver) or tutor_alloc_gurobi (if you have Gurobi).
+To allocate your tutors, download either tutor_alloc_cvxpy.py (recommended, open-source) or tutor_alloc_gurobi (if you have a paid license for Gurobi).
 Create a spreadsheet of tutor availabilities, workshop times, and tutor conflicts in the same format as example_spreadsheet (detailed instructions below).

+If you're using the cvxpy file then you will need to install the cvxpy package.
+See https://www.cvxpy.org/install/index.html for instructions.
-Then you can run the program and it will allocate your tutors!
+Then you can run tutor_alloc_cvxpy.py in a Python installation and it will allocate your tutors!

 ### Creating the spreadsheet of availabilities
 Supported spreasheet file types are xls, xlsx, xlsm, xlsb, odf, ods, odt, and csv.

 Workshop times & column names:
   -   1st column should be called 'Full name'